tajobe/COSC-490-Term-Project/READMETEXT.txt

-This is a read me file, nothing more
+This is a read me file, nothing more.